-Applying for registration in British Columbia?
+Applying for licensure in British Columbia?

 Learn how to apply.

-Multijurisdictional registration pilot project
+Multijurisdictional licensure pilot project

-On December 31, 2023, BCCNM began piloting multi-jurisdictional registration (MJR) with a small number of nurses.
+On December 31, 2023, BCCNM began piloting multi-jurisdictional licensure (MJL) with a small number of nurses.
 The pilot will identify specific requirements, challenges and considerations for BCCNM to more efficiently regulate nurses who practice in two or more Canadian provinces or territories.
 BCCNM’s findings will contribute to a national project, led by the Canadian Nurse Regulator Collaborative (CNRC), to develop a pan-Canadian approach to more efficiently regulate nurses who work in more than one Canadian jurisdiction.

-Practising as a multijurisdictional registrant
+Practising as a multijurisdictional licensee

-- Requirements for maintaining multijurisdictional registration
+- Requirements for maintaining multijurisdictional licensure

 -